 Some of California’s best skiing and snowboarding can be found in the part of North Lake Tahoe located in Placer County.
 With 12 downhill resorts to choose from, along with miles of backcountry terrain, the region attracts snow-sports aficionados from all over the world.

 There are approximately 3,800 STRs in the county, 3,600 of which are located above 5,000 feet elevation.
 These alpine accommodations are some of the area’s most desirable among visiting skiers and snowboarders.
-In recent years, area residents have expressed increasing concern about parties, parking and garbage associated with North Lake Tahoe vacation rentals.
+In recent years, area residents have expressed increasing concern about parties, parking and garbage associated with North Lake Tahoe vacation rental properties.
 At the same time, the county relies on revenue generated by these non-hotel travel accommodations.
 Now, like adjacent Washoe County in Nevada, California’s Placer County has tightened the reins on STRs, initiating stricter permitting, occupancy limits, trash mitigation and noise control.
 Placer County STR owners can apply for new short-term-rental permits and permit renewals here.
 Here are the main ordinance takeaways:

 - Required STR Permitting: Property owners or agents must apply for and obtain the necessary permit to operate a short-term rental at elevations of 5,000 feet or above.
 Permits will cost about $340 for privately operated properties, and about $200 for professionally managed properties.
 Permit fees will help cover the annual cost of the short-term-rental program, and help pay for fire inspections by local fire departments.